aevyrie/bevy_mod_picking/README.md

     // Send an event when the pointer is pressed over this entity:
     On::<Pointer<Down>>::send_event::<DoSomethingComplex>(),
 ));
 ```

+If you don't need event bubbling or callbacks, you can respond to pointer events like you would any
+other bevy event, using `EventReader<Pointer<Click>>`, `EventReader<Pointer<Move>>`, etc.

 ## Input Agnostic

-Pointers can be controlled with anything, whether its the included mouse or touch inputs, or a
+Pointers can be controlled with anything, whether it's the included mouse or touch inputs, or a
 custom gamepad input system you write yourself.

 ## Modular Backends